 Ah ha.
 Ah ha.
 Ha.

 Atlantica, you discover, is a world entirely submerged in water.
 “Under the sea,” if you will.
-Donald notices this and decides to use his magic to transform everyone into a sea creature so that you can explore it: Sora is turned a merman of sorts with a dolphin tail instead of a fish’s, Goofy is turned into a turtle, and Donald has octopus tentacles below the waist.
+Donald notices this while still on the map and decides to use his magic to transform everyone into a sea creature so that you can explore it: Sora is turned a merman of sorts with a dolphin tail instead of a fish’s, Goofy is turned into a turtle, and Donald has octopus tentacles below the waist.
 You’re only a few seconds into the water when you run into some locals: Ariel the mermaid princess, her friend Flounder, and her chaperone, Sebastian.
 This trio is voiced by, respectively: Jodi Benson, Ariel’s original voice actress (also the voice of Barbie in Toy Story); Eli Linnetz, the voice of Tipo from Emperor’s New Groove; and Kevin Michael Richardson, a voice actor so prolific I’m having trouble picking out one highlight role.
 Frankly I loved him as Richard Hawkins in Static Shock, and besides that, he’s a DCAU regular and voice of The Joker on The Batman.

 It’s a good thing Ariel and her friends showed up, because you have no idea how to swim.
 Sora jokes that he’s not used to these waters.
 Haaa…